-Knots, checks and other natural timber features shall not be construed as defects unless their magnitude exceeds the limits prescribed in the applicable lumber grading rules.
+Knots and other natural timber features shall not be construed as defects unless their magnitude exceeds the limits prescribed in the applicable lumber grading rules.
+Checks are a natural feature resulting from ordinary timber drying and seasoning.
+Checks that develop after the timber frame has been raised shall not be construed as defects.